 This parable, boiled down, is about the Father’s generosity, not a lesson on economics, either in worldly kingdoms or his kingdom.
 It is about his mercy and grace, even for the latecomers to his kingdom.
-Salvation and grace are the same and are equal for the early arrivers and the tardy, who arrive at the last hour.
+Salvation and grace and eternal life are the same and are equal for the early arrivers and the tardy, who arrive at the last hour.

 This time, let’s take the entire parable in one overview.